 In addition, the field ctx provides the ActionContext object to the RHS code (see the ActionContext JavaDoc for more).
+The ActionContext object can be used to access the controller and the corpus and the name and the feature map of the processing resource.

-In your Java RHS you can use short names for all Java classes that are imported by the action class (plus Java classes from the packages that are imported by default according to JVM specification: java.lang., java.math.).
+In your Java RHS you can use short names for all Java classes that are imported by the action class (plus Java classes from the packages that are imported by default according to JVM specification: java.lang.\, java.math.\).
 But you need to use fully qualified Java class names for all other classes.
 For example:

 '''

 1 -->

 {

 2

-3

 // VALID line examples

 AnnotationSet as = \dots

 4

 InputStream is = ...

+5

 java.util.logging.Logger myLogger =

+6

+7

 java.util.logging.Logger.getLogger("JAPELogger");

 java.sql.Statement stmt = ...

 8

 // INVALID line examples

 10

 Logger myLogger = Logger.getLogger("JapePhaseLogger");

 11

+12

 Statement stmt = ...

-12

-}

-13
+13 }

 '''